madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/_index.md

 ---
 title: Write a Learning Path

-description: Learn how to create, format, and structure content to write your own Learning Path.
+description: Learn how to write, format, and structure content to create your own Learning Path.

 minutes_to_complete: 60

-who_is_this_for: This topic is for content creators and software developers who want to share Arm related information as a step-by-step guide called a Learning Path.
+who_is_this_for: This guidance is for anyone in the developer community who wants to share learning resources Arm related information as a step-by-step guide called a Learning Path.

 learning_objectives:
     - Understand what type of content belongs in a Learning Path.